tbarbette/fastclick/README.md

 this will be really faster.

 Batch-compatible element should extend the BatchElement instead of the Element class.
-They also have to implement push\_packet instead of push, and a version of push receiving PacketBatch\* instead of Packet\* called push\_batch.
+They also have to implement a version of push receiving a PacketBatch\* argument instead of Packet\* called push\_batch.

-The reson why batch element must provide a good old push\_packet version is that it may be not worth it to rebuild a batch before your element, and then unbatch-it because your element is betweem to vanilla elements.
-In this case the push\_packet version of your element will be used.
+The reason why batch element must provide a good old push fonction is that it may be not worth it to rebuild a batch before your element, and then unbatch-it because your element is betweem two vanilla elements.
+In this case the push version of your element will be used.

 To let click compile with --disable-batch, always enclose push\_batch prototype and implementation around #if HAVE\_BATCH .. #endif